There are two types of Parameters you can use in the program builder, 1) Local Parameters and 2) Global Parameters.

 Global Parameters are parameters that are available and linked across programs.
 Global Parameters allow admins to create frequently used program rules and content and put them in a drop-down menu for efficient program building.
 Editing a global parameter affects all programs that are linked to that Global Parameter.
 This allows admin to push program rules and changes across the entire library and learner's programs when needed.
 Global Parameters are highlighted in orange.

-Because editing global parameters can affect all programs linked to global parameters, it is the best practice to only give permission to a small number of people in your organization to create and edit global parameters.
+Because editing global parameters affects all programs linked to global parameters, it is the best practice to only give permission to a small number of people in your organization to create and edit global parameters.
 Owners have permission automatically.

 Tip: You can give permission to edit Global Parameters in Roles.
 It is recommended to limit permission to only Owners or if needed, to one other role.